 - Two Rivers Paper Company, Somerset.
-The only full-time commercial handmade paper makers, with two craftspeople, Jim Pattison and Neil Hopkins, and one apprentice, Zoe Collis.
+The largest full-time commercial handmade paper makers, with three craftspeople, Jim Pattison, Neil Hopkins, Zoe Collis and Keiren Berry

 - Frogmore Paper Mill, Hemel Hempstead.
 Working museum, education and heritage centre, with an archive, makes hand and machine made paper on a 1902 Fourdrinier Machine, with two craftspeople, Gary Fuller and Luke.

 An accredited UK paper industry papermaking apprenticeship has been introduced under the Government’s ‘Trailblazers’ initiative.
 While aimed at the mainstream industry, rather than at hand-making, many of the skills are transferable, and Two Rivers’ Zoe Collis completed the scheme.
 Zoe was recruited through the Heritage Crafts Association’s 2017 pre-apprenticeship pilot programme funded by the Ernest Cook Trust.

 In 2018 industry took advantage of the Trailblazer programme, to set up the paper maker apprenticeship.
 However, in 2020 the training providers GEN 2 stopped offering this training because of lack of take up.

 - Mr.Ed Wallace, Pulp and Paper Information Centre “Papermaking in Britain” 1488 – 1988

 - Sophie Dawson and Silvie Turner Estamp , A Hand Papermaker’s Sourcebook (1995)

 - Ian Sansom, PAPER an elegy (2012)